Keithenneu/slotorder/README.md

 # Download

-Single executable, get it from
+Single executable, get it from the releases page (https://github.com/Keithenneu/slotorder/releases)

 # Manual
 The mission should not be opened in Arma editor, while it is being edited here.